tanshuai0219/EDTalk/README.md

 ## 🔥 Update
+- 2024.12.30 - 🎉 Another talk about EDTalk at [https://byuih.xetlk.com/sl/40yc8X](https://wqpoq.xetlk.com/sl/1qGlJZ) (But it's in Chinese, too~).
+- 2024.10.02 - 🎉 I give an oral presentation about EDTalk at ECCV Milan.
 - 2024.09.20 - If you want to compare EDTalk in neutral talking head generation without emotional expression for the coming **ICLR and CVPR**, [demo_lip_pose.py](https://github.com/tanshuai0219/EDTalk/blob/main/demo_lip_pose.py) is recommended.
 - 2024.08.28 - 🎉 I give a presentation about EDTalk at https://byuih.xetlk.com/sl/40yc8X (But it's in Chinese~).
 - 2024.08.12 - 🎉 Our paper is selected as an oral presentation.